 Your mind directs your being.
 Towards what?
 Towards whatever it is concerned or focused upon.
 There may be no method in this.
 In life, behaving this way would be considered folly.
 A life of perpetual meandering.
 Now some people do behave this way.
 This is considered to be an undesirable or even mentally ill state of being.
 Unless you wish life to give you more meandering like experiences, focus yourself.
 Start with your mind: what do you wish to achieve?
 How will you achieve?
 Then be.
 And as you be, act upon your plan.
 This is a fine way to live in this, your world.

-read here Jesus: It is often asked of me why do I need to do this work?
+go to this site Jesus: It is often asked of me why do I need to do this work?
 Why can’t it be easy?
 Better?
 Different!

 Work provides a focus for time.
 It provides challenges, thrills, highs and lows.
 It means productivity and ultimately civilisation as you understand it.